Prostate Cancer Diagnosis

 Specialists at the Prostate Center and the Allegheny Health Network Cancer Institute diagnose prostate cancer using the latest technologies.
 A quick, precise diagnosis is the important first step in tailoring your treatment plan.

-Expert prostate cancer diagnosis at Allegheny Health Network
+Expert prostate cancer diagnosis at AHN

 At the Cancer Institute, we use sophisticated technology to diagnose prostate cancer.
 You can expect the diagnostic process to be:

 - Minimally invasive: Our diagnostic tests use advanced tools that do not require an incision and will keep you as comfortable as possible.